tskiranmayee/DataTrailBlazer.github.io/_posts/2021-09-29-Azure-Course4-common-practices-for-data-loading.md

 ---
 layout : post
-title:  Data Ingestion in Azure
+title:  Data Ingestion, Storage and Processing in Azure
 ---

 ## Common Practices For Data Loading